stevenferrer/nero/README.md

 ## Example

-See the [integration test](./test/integration/playerrepo) for a more complete example.
+See the [official example](https://github.com/sf9v/nero-example) and [integration test](./test/integration/playerrepo) for a more complete demo.

 ```go
 import (